Blueprints

 About this blueprint

-1. Search an ElasticSearch index for relevant documents based on a user's question.
+1. Searches an Elasticsearch index to retrieve the most relevant documents based on a natural-language user question.

 bash